-Participant: See the Equity Awards Section of your Charles Schwab account Date of Grant: See the Equity Awards Section of your Charles Schwab account Form of Award: Stock Units Number of Shares Underlying Award: See the Equity Awards Section of your Charles Schwab account for number of Shares Vesting Schedule: The Stock Units shall vest 100 percent on the third anniversary of the Date of Grant (the " Vesting Date "), subject to the Participant's continued employment, or service with the Employer through the Vesting Date.
+Please note, provided you are not an excluded employee, you will be eligible to participate in our 401(k) plan, the SEI Capital Accumulation Plan each (the "Plan").
+Unless you "opt out" of ~~which is incorporated herein by reference~~.
+Capitalized terms used herein without definition have the meanings ascribed to such terms participation in your first 90 days of employment, you will be automatically enrolled in the Plan, or Award Agreement, as applicable.
+Participant: See the Equity Awards Section of your Charles Schwab account Date of Grant: See the Equity Awards Section of your Charles Schwab account Form of Award: Stock Units Number of Shares Underlying Award: See the Equity Awards Section of your Charles Schwab account for number of Shares Vesting Schedule: The Stock Units shall vest 100 percent ~~commencing on the third anniversary of the Date of Grant (the "Vesting Date")~~, subject to the Participant's continued employment, or service with the Employer through the Vesting Date.
 Termination of Employment: In the event you cease to be employed by, or provide service to, the Employer, on account of an involuntary termination by the Employer without Cause or if you terminate employment or service for Good Reason, provided that you sign and do not revoke a general release of claims acceptable to the Company, a pro-rata portion of the Stock Units will vest and the underlying Shares will be issued pursuant to the Award Agreement, which such proration will be determined by multiplying the number of Shares subject to the Award by a fraction the numerator of which is the number of months between the Date of Grant and the date of the qualifying termination of employment and the denominator of which is the total number of months between the Date of Grant and the Vesting Date set forth above.

-In the event of any other termination of your employment or service, the Stock Units shall automatically terminate and shall be forfeited as of the date of your termination of employment or service.

-Settlement:

-Upon vesting of the Stock Units, subject to the terms of the Award Agreement, the Plan, and applicable law, the Company shall issue and deliver (subject to satisfaction of the withholding and other requirements set forth in the Award Agreement) to you the Shares through an uncertificated book entry or similar method.
+DB1/ 145023891.6 #864914v6 In the event of any other termination of your employment or service, the Stock Units shall automatically terminate and shall be forfeited as of [redacted] termination [redacted].
+This means, effective as soon as administratively feasible after your commencement [redacted] or service.
+Settlement: Upon vesting [redacted] (generally 90 days), you will automatically have three (3%) percent [redacted] the Stock Units, subject [redacted] your compensation deducted from your regular payroll and contributed [redacted] terms of the Award Agreement, the [redacted] on your behalf.
+In addition, unless [redacted] applicable law, the Company shall issue and deliver (subject to satisfaction of the withholding and other requirements set forth in the Award Agreement) to [redacted] the Shares through [redacted] make [redacted] uncertificated book entry or similar method.
+Participant Acceptance: By accepting this Award, you agree to be bound by the terms and conditions of the Plan, this Award Notice, and the Award Agreement.

-Participant Acceptance:

-By accepting this Award, you agree to be bound by the terms and conditions of the Plan, this Award Notice, and the Award Agreement.
 You acknowledge delivery of the Plan and the Plan prospectus together with this Award Notice and the Award Agreement, as well as the Company's Insider Trading Policy and the Company's Clawback Policy, as applicable.
-The Participant accepts as binding, conclusive and final all decisions or interpretations of the Committee upon any questions arising under the Plan, this Award Notice, the Award Agreement, or the Clawback Policy, as applicable.
+The Participant accepts as binding, conclusive and final all decisions or interpretations of the Committee upon any questions arising.